Appearance

 Where Rozie wins today

-- One definition, six idiomatic packages — including Lit, which has no Embla wrapper at all, and Angular, which has only a single-maintainer community package.
-Lit consumers get a category-leading Embla custom element for free; Angular gets a first-party-quality signals component from the same source as the other five.
+- First-class packages everywhere — including Lit, which has no Embla wrapper at all, and Angular, which has only a single-maintainer community package.
+Lit gets an Embla custom element; Angular gets a signals component from the same family as the other five.

 - The same component surface everywhere.
-The four official wrappers are a hook, a composable, an action, and a primitive — four mental models for the same engine.
+The four official wrappers are a hook, a composable, an action, and a primitive.

 selectedIndexmodel reads and drives the carousel: dragging echoes the new index out (via Embla'sselectevent), and a consumer write scrolls the carousel (echo-guarded so a programmaticscrollTodoesn't ping-pong).
 The official wrappers surface the index via a one-wayselectlistener; you wire the write-back yourself. - A uniform 14-verb imperative handle (

 :slidesconfig array, or drop declarative.rozie-embla__slidechildren into the default slot.
-The official wrappers only support consumer-authored slide DOM. getInstance()is always one hop from the raw engine, so the full Embla v8 API is reachable on any target when the curated surface doesn't cover something.
+The official wrappers only support consumer-authored slide DOM. getInstance()is always one hop from the raw engine, so the full Embla v8 API is reachable on any target when the curated surface doesn't cover something.- Zero-config styling that re-skins to any design system.
+Every rendered value is a

 What Rozie defers

 reInit(options)is the only update path.
 So@rozie-ui/embla$watches each runtime option and callsreInit, exactly as you would by hand with the official wrappers.
-A consumer rapidly mutating options can thrashreInit; debounce on the consumer side if needed (Embla's nativewatchSlidesis incremental for slide changes). @rozie-ui/emblais0.1.0.
-The surface (20 props / 4 events / 14-verb handle / two-wayselectedIndexmodel) is stable and gate-verified, but it is younger than the official wrappers.- Embla v8, not v9.
+A consumer rapidly mutating options can thrashreInit; debounce on the consumer side if needed (Embla's nativewatchSlidesis incremental for slide changes). @rozie-ui/emblais pre-1.0 and younger than the official wrappers.
+The full surface is documented in the showcase & API.- Embla v8, not v9.
 These packages wrap the mature v8.
 Embla v9 (RC at time of writing) renames the API surface; teams that want v9 are better served by it directly once it ships stable.

 Try it

-The @rozie-ui/embla showcase + API reference documents the @rozie-ui/embla-* packages — one pre-compiled, per-framework install (npm i @rozie-ui/embla-react embla-carousel embla-carousel-autoplay, etc.).
-There is no engine CSS to import — Embla's carousel skeleton ships scoped inside the component.
-The showcase walks the two-way selectedIndex binding, the 4-event surface, the 14-verb imperative handle, and the prev/next/dots recipe.
+The @rozie-ui/embla showcase + API reference documents the @rozie-ui/embla-* packages: one pre-compiled, per-framework install (npm i @rozie-ui/embla-react embla-carousel embla-carousel-autoplay, etc.).
+There is no engine CSS to import: Embla's carousel skeleton ships scoped and fully-tokenised inside the component, with optional one-line theme bridges for shadcn/ui, Material 3, and Bootstrap 5.
+The showcase walks the two-way selectedIndex binding, the event surface, the imperative handle, theming, and the prev/next/dots recipe.

 Cross-references